josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 - resistance to usability improvements that appear “soft”

 **Exception to the rule:**
-Team keeping North Sea submarine resident appeased.
+Team keeping North Sea submarine resident cephalopod appeased.

 ---